xErik/nftgen/README.md

   "rarityLayersCsv": "rarity_layers.csv",
   "rarityLayersPng": "rarity_layers.png",

-  // IGNORE EVERYTHING ABOVE, EDIT BELOW
+  // IGNORE INTERNAL SECTION ABOVE

-  "name": "Your NFT name",
+  "name": "Your NFT",
   // How many NFTs to generate.
   // Defaults to 0.6 * all-combinations-equal-weights
   // to avoid rendering slowing down when reaching
   // all-combinations-equal-weights number.
   "generateNfts": 250,
-  // Run "nftgen cid" to update the metadata files.
+  // Run "nftgen cid -c yourNewCID" to update the metadata files.
+  // Do NOT change manually:
-  "cidCode": "current CID code",
+  "cidCode": "<-- Your CID code -->",
   // The order of layer entries matters.
   "layers": [
     {
       // Shown in generated metadata JSON.
       "name": "Eyeball",
-      // Your local directory.
+      // Your local layer directory.
       "directory": "Eyeball",
-      // Probability: 0.0...1.0
+      // Probability of layer to be used: 0.0...1.0
-      // Which euqals: = 0...100%
+      // Which eqals: 0...100%
       "probability": 1.0,
+      // Probability of files to be used.
-      // Sum of all weights is 17
+      // Here, sum of all weights is 17.
       "weights": {
         // Probability: 1 / 17
         "Red.png": 1,